Assam Regiment: Heraldry

 The regiment's insignia is the one-horned rhino over a scroll underneath depicting the words 'Assam Regt'.
 The insignia is worn on the berets and belts that the soldiers (the self-named "Rhinos") wear.
 In India, rhinos are found in the state of Assam which is also known for its tea gardens and oil refineries.

 The regimental colours are black and gold (the colours of undivided Assam) and scarlet (the colour of the infantry).
 Rank badges are coloured silver and black.

 The regimental salutation of tagra raho (stay strong/fit) is unique in the Indian Army.
 This unique greeting adopted by the regiment was introduced by Major General S.C.
 Barbora, who commanded 2 Assam Regiment in 1960s.
 Originally commissioned in 1 Assam Regiment, the Commanding Officer used to enquire about the morale of the Rhinos' (soldiers) by asking them "Tagra Hai ?" ("are you strong/fit?")
 Invariably, the answer used to be "Tagra Hai Saheb" ("I am strong/fit, sir").
-This greeting became popular in a very short time.
+This greeting became popular very quickly.

 The motto of the regiment is Asam Vikram, which means 'unique valour'.
 The war cry of the regiment is 'Rhino charge'.
 The regimental song is Badluram Ka Badan.

 The regimental language at the time of its formation was Roman Urdu.
 The present language is Hindi.
-When spoken in the regiment, it is a quaint and unique mixture of Hindi generously sprinkled with words from all the northeastern languages and sounds cryptic to the uninitiated.
+When spoken in the regiment, it is a unique mixture of Hindi sprinkled with words from all the northeastern languages and sounds cryptic to the uninitiated.

 Uniform

-The regiment wears a hat, called the Rhino Hat, with the right side lowered, a Rhino with a black diamond-shaped flash on the left (Rhino facing front) and black strap under the chin.
-The shoulder title has the words "ASSAM".
+The regiment wears a hat, called the Rhino Hat, with the right side lowered, a Rhino with a black diamond-shaped flash on the left (Rhino facing front) and a black strap under the chin.
+The shoulder title reads "ASSAM".
 A ceremonial 'Dah' is also carried with the belt on ceremonial occasions.

 The Assam Regiment contingent at the Republic Day parade, 2006.